 Alternate Floor Coverings over DITRA-HEAT

-Please refer to detail DH-AFC (see the Alternate Floor Coverings over DITRA-HEAT Technical Bulletin available for download below,) and the Schluter®-DITRA-HEAT Installation Handbook for complete installation guidelines.
-Use our DITRA-HEAT calculator to find out what products you need to complete your specific installation.
+Please refer to detail DH-AFC (see the Technical Bulletin - DITRA-HEAT with Alternate Floor Coverings available in the Downloads tab above) and the Schluter®-DITRA-HEAT Installation Handbook for complete installation guidelines.
+Estimate your membrane and cable requirements to complete your specific installation.